Majors and Tracks Offered

 Conservation and Ecology

 Compete for more than $350,000 in the Carthage Math/Science Scholarship Competition.

 The program seeks to train natural scientists who can function in the world of policy, and policy analysts who can shape the natural world.

 Choose Your Focus

-Students majoring in environmental science at Carthage may specialize in one of four tracks:
+Students majoring in environmental science at Carthage may specialize in one of three tracks:

 Because of the program’s interdisciplinary nature, it is easy to combine a major in environmental science with a second major in one of the core disciplines of the program, such as biology or geospatial science.

 Students take courses that integrate biology, chemistry, economics, geospatial science, and political science.
 As a result, they learn how to approach complex problems using methodologies and philosophies from multiple disciplines.
 The program graduates students who are well-versed in both the science and politics of environmental issues.

 Students in all tracks have many opportunities to conduct research, both independently and guided by faculty.
 The program emphasizes hands-on learning and community service.
 Students work in regional study sites that include prairies, forests, bogs and wetlands.
 The Carthage campus is itself an arboretum and wildlife sanctuary, divided by the Pike River.